-November 2013: Parliamentary Secretary to the Prime Minister, the Hon Josh Frydenberg visited Thailand for the Bangkok Dialogue on the Rule of Law
+November 2013: the then Parliamentary Secretary to the Prime Minister, the Hon Josh Frydenberg, visited Thailand for the Bangkok Dialogue on the Rule of Law.

-February 2013: Then Minister for Foreign Affairs, the Hon Bob Carr met Minister of Foreign Affairs Dr Surapong Tovichakchaikul in Thailand.
+February 2013: the then Minister for Foreign Affairs, the Hon Bob Carr, met the then Minister of Foreign Affairs Dr Surapong Tovichakchaikul in Thailand.

-May 2012: To mark the 60th anniversary of diplomatic relations between Australia and Thailand, Prime Minister Yingluck Shinawatra visited Australia.
+May 2012: To mark the 60th anniversary of diplomatic relations between Australia and Thailand, the then Prime Minister Yingluck Shinawatra visited Australia.

-August 2012: His Majesty the King’s granddaughter, Princess Bajarakitiyabha visited Australia to highlight the anniversary celebrations.
+August 2012: His Majesty's daughter, Princess Bajarakitiyabha visited Australia to highlight the anniversary celebrations.